NadaElsayed1/Embedded-Linux/Embedded_Linux/SystemV/README.md

 ls
 cd /init.d
 ```

-- **init.d Directory**: The `init.d` directory contains configuration files for run levels, as described earlier.
-The `inittab` file includes the configuration for run levels.

-- **Setting Run Levels and Configuration Files**: Add your run level configurations in `inittab` with the path to the respective configuration file located in `init.d`.
-Then, create a symbolic link to the main application in `/usr/bin`.

 ![1](images/02.png)

+So as you can see:
+**`init.d` Directory**: This directory contains scripts for managing run levels.
+The `inittab` file specifies the configuration for these run levels.

+**Setting Run Levels**: Define run level configurations in `inittab`, pointing to the corresponding script in `init.d`.
+Finally, create a symbolic link to the main application in `/usr/bin`.

+**Let's begin setting up our run level:**
 ### 1. **Create and Configure the Init Script**

 First, create an init script in the `init.d` directory called `hello`.
 This script will use a switch-case to manage starting and stopping services.